Ketamine Infusion Treatment for Chronic Migraines

 The 2015 Global Burden of Disease study identified migraine as the third cause of disability in adults under the age of fifty.
 Migraines leave sufferers unable to function as usual, interfering with their physical and mental health, productivity, quality of life, and financial security.

-Treatments for Chronic Migranes
+Treatments for Chronic Migraines

 Treatments for migraines include but are not limited to pain-relieving medications, preventative medications, acupuncture, biofeedback, yoga , meditation, and cognitive behavioral therapy (CBT).